Mystery-Coder/manim-chaos-theory/README.md

 # 🌀 Chaos Theory using Manim

-Implementing chaos theory animations using the Manim library in Python
+Implementing chaos theory animations using the Manim library in Python.
+Inspired by this <a href="https://youtu.be/kbKtFN71Lfs?si=H52hHP_0O9CBdGqN">Numberphile</a> video.

 ## 1. Levy C Curve